(from “I can’t Help but Wonder Where I’m Bound,” written and performed by Tom Paxton)

 The self-control which I sought to bring to bear to master my own human weakness had its own perverse effects.
 I saw them while hitchhiking, asking for something for nothing, day after day, month after month.
 Charity may or may not be forthcoming, and is entirely within the discretion of the driver.
 The hitch-hiker can make no reproaches.
 He can only offer thanks.
 I tried not to get angry, even when a driver would stop after I’d been standing for hours in the cold and then drive off after I ran up to the car.
 I was able to keep the anger under control for much of the time, but it made me numb.
 That numbness was the perverse effect of mastering my own human weakness.
 How can anyone whose feelings are blocked help us become truly civilized?

 I thought ahead only vaguely, focusing on the short term.
-I was ready to work six months for the CEGB, and after that attend Imperial College, superbly located in South Kensington in London.
-After graduating and completing the sandwich course planned for me, I would likely become a sales engineer, as dad envisaged, an engineer working with people because he had the gift of the gab.
+I was ready to attend Imperial College in London.
+After graduating, I would likely become a sales engineer, as dad envisaged, an engineer working with people because he had the gift of the gab.
 This was a future that didn’t excite me, but didn’t worry me either.
 Maybe I’d find a way to work on trains someday.
 The anomie I had glimpsed on the Canadian prairies had yet to kick in with any force.
 It was all very distant, almost dissociated, but I was still on track educationally, more or less.

 I sincerely wanted to avoid adult hypocrisy and lies, and swore to myself that I would be honest in my intimate relationships.
 If I ever had any, that is!
 I badly wanted physical intimacy, but had a very hard time seeing the link between that intimacy and a loving relationship.
 I was blunt and tactless and rude and called that sincerity and directness.
 I spent a lot of time on my intellectual high horse developing argument after argument in favor of myself, just as I had spent a lot of time in Birmingham developing arguments against mum.
 I did not bathe enough or wash my hair enough or change my clothes enough.
 If that turned people away, I complained to myself that they should see through these shallow indications to the real me.
 I was constantly bristling from real or imagined slights, and putting those whom I thought responsible down and finding fault with them.
 I tried to rationalize it by seeing it simply as a way to defend myself.
 But I was pretty mean too.